Ozon3Org/Ozon3/CONTRIBUTING.md

 * `first-contribution`  should only require a few lines of code.
 Or are improvements are documentation.
 * `beginner` issues are a step up, and may involve a couple of methods/tests.
 * `help-wanted` issues are slightly trickier and require more code and logic.

+### How to get an issue assigned to you

+**If you find an issue that you'd like to tackle - get it assigned to yourself by commenting on it with:**

+    Hold my beer, I got this

 ### Pull Requests (PR's)